hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-DF-EDGE-CORE-CLOUD.md

 ### Prerequisites

-- HPE CP needs to have been installed (i.e. using `./scripts/bluedata_install.sh`)
+- Active Directory server needs to have been installed and running
-- You have the application code: `data-fabric-edge-core-cloud-master.zip`
+- You have downloaded the application code: `data-fabric-edge-core-cloud-master.zip`

 ### Create MAPR HQ and Edge Cluster